Waste and Recycling

 Yard and Food Waste

-Food scraps and yard waste currently make up 20 to 30 percent of what we throw away, ending up in landfill where they release methane, a potent greenhouse gas.
+Did you know that according to a 2023 U.S. Environmental Protection Agency report, food scraps account for more than 20% of landfill waste, where they decompose and release methane, a potent greenhouse gas?
 Compost is organic material that can be added to soil to help plants grow.
 Making compost keeps these materials out of landfills, thus decreasing the volume of waste in landfills and reducing emissions while naturally enriching soil.
+For more information, visit the Food Scrap Compost Program page.

 Residents with yard waste carts rented with the City can compost their food scraps with their yard waste (NOT in paper yard waste bags).
 Alternatively, residents can invest in a backyard composter to divert their food scraps from landfills and enrich their own gardens.
 Composters are available to purchase as part of the Arbor Day Tree Sale.